Percona-Lab/percona-docstreamer/faq.md

 ---

 ## Q: What happens if the source environment is a Sharded Amazon DocumentDB cluster?
-Will docMongoStream work?
+Will docStreamer work?
-**A:** docMongoStream is designed to work with sharded source environments, as long as the connection details point to the cluster's router/endpoint (equivalent to a mongos instance in a MongoDB sharded cluster).
+**A:** docStreamer is designed to work with sharded source environments, as long as the connection details point to the cluster's router/endpoint (equivalent to a mongos instance in a MongoDB sharded cluster).

-- Full Load: The initial data copy phase should work correctly. docMongoStream connects to the cluster endpoint and issues standard find commands to discover and copy data.
+- Full Load: The initial data copy phase should work correctly. docStreamer connects to the cluster endpoint and issues standard find commands to discover and copy data.
 The router is responsible for distributing these queries across all shards and aggregating the results for a complete snapshot.

-- CDC (Real-Time Replication): The continuous replication phase relies on the DocumentDB cluster supporting cluster-wide change streams. docMongoStream explicitly uses and checks for this capability by running the watch operation against the main client, which is intended to capture changes across all databases and collections.
+- CDC (Real-Time Replication): The continuous replication phase relies on the DocumentDB cluster supporting cluster-wide change streams. docStreamer explicitly uses and checks for this capability by running the watch operation against the main client, which is intended to capture changes across all databases and collections.

 ### Caveats and Current Limitations Regarding Sharding